sophgo/tpu-mlir/docs/quick_start/source_en/03_onnx.rst

 .. _model_deploy param:

-The main parameters of ``model_deploy.py`` are as follows (for a complete introduction, please refer to the user interface chapter of the TPU-MLIR Technical Reference Manual):
+The main parameters of ``model_deploy`` are as follows (for a complete introduction, please refer to the user interface chapter of the TPU-MLIR Technical Reference Manual):

 .. list-table:: Function of model_deploy parameters